 Destruction and de-identification

 We will retain your personal information whilst it is required for any of our business functions, to provide you with our services, or for any other lawful purpose.
-We will take reasonable steps and use secure methods to destroy or de-identify personal information that is no longer required for any purpose for which the personal information may be used under this Policy in accordance with the Privacy Act and Health Records Act.
+We will take reasonable steps and use secure methods to destroy or de-identify personal information that is no longer required for any purpose for which the personal information may be used under this Policy in accordance with the APPs or NZPPs (where applicable).

 Our business engages both local and overseas-based contractors for the purposes of providing our interpretation and translation services and to support those services e.g. administrative staff, helpdesk and IT.
-In the course of doing business with you, we are likely to disclose some of your personal information to overseas recipients.
+In the course of doing business with or providing services to you, we are likely to disclose some of your personal information to overseas recipients.
 However, we will only do so where:

 - it is necessary to complete the services you have requested; and

 - you have provided consent; and/or

-- we believe on reasonable grounds that the overseas recipient is required to deal with your personal information either pursuant to enforceable laws of the country in which the overseas recipient is located which are similar to the requirements under the APPs or NZPPs, or pursuant to a data protection agreement between us and the overseas recipient that contain safeguards comparable to those under the APPs or NZPPs; or
+- we believe on reasonable grounds that the overseas recipient is required to protect your personal information either pursuant to enforceable laws of the country in which the overseas recipient is located which are similar to the requirements under the APPs or NZPPs, or pursuant to a data protection agreement between us and the overseas recipient that contain safeguards comparable to those under the APPs or NZPPs; or

 - it is otherwise permitted by law.

 Our overseas affiliates are mainly located in three countries including the Philippines, Hong Kong and Bulgaria.
 However, when required, we may engage overseas contractors from other countries to provide translation services in other languages specific to your requirements and disclosure of personal information may need to be made to those overseas contractors as well for the purpose of performing our business activities or functions, or to provide services to you.

 Requests for Access and Correction